 Studies in selected topics concerning interfaith and diversity literacy, dialogue and/or cooperation.
 May be repeated for credit if subject matter is not duplicated.
 Interfaith Studies.
+3.000-4 Religion GEP, Major, Minor, Elective credit

-REL 205: INTRODUCTION TO HEBREW BIBLE AND EARLY JEWISH LITERATURE
+REL 205 : INTRODUCTION TO HEBREW BIBLE AND EARLY JEWISH LITERATURE

 A survey of the historical development of the ancient Hebrews and their writings (Old Testament/Hebrew Bible and extra-canonical texts).
+3.000 Religion GEP, Major, Minor, Elective credit.

-REL 206: INTRODUCTION TO THE NEW TESTAMENT AND EARLY CHRISTIANITY
+REL 206 : INTRODUCTION TO THE NEW TESTAMENT AND EARLY CHRISTIANITY

 A survey of New Testament and other early Christian writings and the contexts in which they were produced.
+3.000 Religion GEP, Major, Minor, Elective credit.

-REL 250: APOCALYPTIC LITERATURE AND MOVEMENTS
+REL 250 : APOCALYPTIC LITERATURE AND MOVEMENTS

 A study of the origins of apocalyptic thinking in Judaism and Christianity with a subsequent exploration of the influences of the apocalyptic worldview in contemporary contexts.
 Students will investigate ancient texts, modern movements, films and novels.
 Writing Intensive.

-GEP.
+3.000 Religion GEP.